wednesday-solutions/appsync-rds-todo/README.md

 # AppSync RDS ToDo

-This is a boilerplate AppSync-aurora project, that is deployed using the serverless framework.
+This is a boilerplate AppSync-aurora project, that is deployed using the serverless framework with out of the box support for automated creation of a Serverless database cluster, lambdas, vpcs, security groups, nat gateways, etc.

 This project exposes the following queries and mutations